NuwanF/ParkwaylabsExercise2/README.md

 "update-database"
 ```
 * Run ParkwaylabsExercise2 project and you will find a Swagger UI, where you will find the required endpoints
-* Run test in Test Explora and you will find the result of the test cases
+* Run test in Test Explorer and you will find the result of the test cases

 ## Content
 In Swagger UI,